Exploring Scotland’s Five Scotch Whisky Regions

 The Finlaggan Visitor Centre tells the story of that tumultuous time.

-Today the annual Islay Festival of Malt and Music (Fèis Ìle), offers an Islay whisky tour, Gaelic poetry, traditional music with pipes and clarsach and the warmest of welcomes.
+Today the annual Islay Festival of Malt and Music (Fèis Ìle), offers an Islay Whisky Tur, Gaelic poetry, traditional music with pipes and clarsach and the warmest of welcomes.

 There are lots of other opportunities to have fun.
 Tourists coming to Islay can hire a bike and explore some of the remoter parts of the island, join a boat tour where if they’re lucky they might catch a glimpse of dolphins, porpoises and the occasional basking shark.
 In addition, golfing, pony trekking and fishing are always popular.